-After school care is available at an additional fee
+After school care is available through Guadalupe Centers Inc.

+- After care is available on a first come, first served basis

-- Before students can attend after school, the enrollment form must be filled out and turned in to the office - There will be a set charge (\$25) per week regardless of how many days the student attends after school care - For students who wish to attend after school care only on Wednesday (early release day) there will also be a set charge of \$10.00 - The hours are 2:35-6:00 p.m. - Late charges are \$1 per minute per child - A snack will be provided to each student each afternoon - Homework assistance is offered - Rates can change year to year
+- There will be a set charge (\$25) per week per child regardless of how many days the student attends after school care (each additional sibling \$10/week)

+- The hours are 2:35-6:00 p.m.

+- Late charges are \$1 per minute per child

+- A snack will be provided to each student each afternoon

+- Homework assistance is offered

+- Rates can change year to year